ssk-d/fireflutter/README.md

 ### Funtions Test

-- If you whish to test Functions, you may do so with the following;
+- If you wish to test Functions,
+  - Open `functions/test/index.test.js`
+  - And edit `databaseURL` and `projectId`
+  - And run the following commands

 ```
+$ firebase emulators:start
 $ cd functions
 $ npm test
-$ npm test:algolia
 ```

 ## Firebase Email/Password Login